Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] aggregation
 - [x] inference
 - [ ] SQL injection
-- [ ] cross-origin resouce sharing
+- [ ] cross-origin resource sharing

 **Explanation**: An `Inference Attack` is a data mining technique performed by analyzing data in order to illegitimately gain knowledge about a subject or database.
 A subject's sensitive information can be considered as leaked if an adversary can infer its real value with a high confidence. **Source**: ([Wikipedia](https://en.wikipedia.org/wiki/Inference_attack)).